-Now its fair to say, there is not much avoiding this foundation.
-Wherever you look, social media, YouTube, other blogs, someone is talking about Nars Sheer Glow.
+Now it’s fair to say, there is not much avoiding this foundation.
+Wherever you look, someone is talking about Nars Sheer Glow.
 Recently I gave in to this temptation and bucked the trend.
 Here’s what I thought.

-In my personal opinion the overall look is flawless, even with my problematic skin.
-The better your skin, the better your foundation will look for sure.
+In my personal opinion, the overall look is flawless, even with my problematic skin.
+The better your skin, the better this foundation will look for sure.
 Coverage is completely buildable – in more problematic areas I will tend to use more, but a little certainly goes a long way.
 This foundation is also amazing for covering any redness or skin imperfections!
-A full coverage face can be achieved with about 2 and a half pumps; on days I am not leaving the house however, 1 pump is equally sufficient.
-With this product – a little does certainly go a long way .
-For anyone wondering, 1 bottle lasted me almost 4 months, using it daily (which I did not expect).
+A full-coverage face can be achieved with about 2 and a half pumps.
+With this product – a little does certainly go a long way.
+For anyone wondering, 1 bottle lasted me almost 4 months of daily use (which was surprising.

 So, the overall question, yay or nay?
 Well here are the pros and cons to consider:

 1. You get a lot for your money (30ml does go a long way)

 5. The variety of shades means it can cater for everyone